 Uninsured Motorist (UM) Coverage for Pedestrians

-Uninsured Motorist coverage can be a broad and complex; sorting through all your rights and benefits may be too overwhelming for the average someone who is not versed in the law.
-Often, insurance companies, seeking to minimize their liability, will gloss over the UM benefits to which a client is entitled, leaving them to cover medical expenses and time missed from work on their own.
-Speaking with a professional attorney is the best way to access all the benefits and services for which you have been paying.
+Uninsured Motorist coverage can be broad and complex.
+Sorting through all your rights and benefits can become too overwhelming if you.
+Often, insurance companies, seeking to minimize their liability, will gloss over the UM benefits.
+They can leave victims to cover medical expenses and time missed from work on their own.
+Speaking with an attorney can help you get the benefits and services for which you have been paying.

 Medical Treatment and Medical Bills

 Great news!
 You just got off the phone with your lawyer, and you’ve been assured your UM coverage does in fact apply to your crosswalk accident.
-Looks like your medical bills will be reduced, and you’ll be compensated for that time you missed from work.
+Looks like this will reduce your medical bills and receive compensation for your missed work time.
 You’ve even learned that your UM insurance would have covered you had you been riding a bicycle, or had the driver fled the scene.
 Good to know for any future accident, but you’re going to keep your fingers crossed that it doesn’t happen again.
 In the meantime, you can sleep easier knowing we are looking out for you and your best interests.

 Call a Jacoby and Meyers Pedestrian Accident for a Free Consultation